TheBest6337/Stock-Analyzing-Tool/README.md

 This project is currently under development.
 Future features may include:
 - Additional technical indicators
-- Portfolio tracking
-- Price alerts
-- More detailed fundamental analysis
+- More detailed fundamental analysis which compares different stocks
 - Enhanced visualization options

 ## Setup